 Prior to the closing of this offering, we expect to receive a commitment for the Company Credit Facility, which we expect will be a five-year senior secured revolving credit facility with each of Citibank, N.A., an affiliate of Citigroup Global Markets Inc., and JPMorgan Chase Bank, N.A., an affiliate of J.P.
-Morgan Securities Inc., in an aggregate amount of up to \$million.
-Both Citigroup Global Markets Inc. are underwriters in this offering.
-We expect the terms to include an undertaking by each of Citibank, N.A. and JPMorgan Chase Bank, N.A. to use its commercially reasonable efforts to syndicate loan commitments together with its \$million ocmmitment, in an aggregate amount of up to \$million We anticipate the closing of the Company Credit Facility will be conditioned on the receipt of a minimum of \$million of the gross proceeds from this offering and other customary conditions.
+Morgan Securities Inc., in an aggregate amount of up to \$175 million.
+Both Citigroup Global Markets Inc. and J.P.
+Morgan Securities Inc. are underwriters in this offering.
+We expect the terms to include an undertaking by each of Citibank, N.A. and JPMorgan Chase Bank, N.A. to use its commercially reasonable efforts to syndicate loan commitments together with its \$million loan commitment, in an aggregate amount of up to \$million.
+We anticipate the closing of the Company Credit Facility will be conditioned on the receipt of a minimum of \$million of the gross proceeds from this offering and other customary conditions.
 The borrowings under the Company Credit Facility will be secured by a perfected first priority lien in all of our portfolio investments (subject to certain exceptions) and availability under the Company Credit Facility will be subject to a borrowing base.
+We estimate that the affiliates of the underwriters will earn fees in the amount of \$mand will receive \$million for expenses that they will charge the Company Credit Facility and the participants in the syndication thereof.